Chava Alberstein: Political views and controversy

 Alberstein is a champion of liberal causes.
 Throughout her career, she has been an activist for human rights and Arab-Israeli unity.
-In 1989, her song "Had Gadya" (a version of the song traditionally sung at the Passover seder with an additional verse in which she implicitly criticizes Israel's policy towards Palestinians) was banned by Israel State Radio.
+In 1989, her song "Chad Gadya" (a version of the song traditionally sung at the Passover seder with an additional verse in which she implicitly criticizes Israel's policy towards Palestinians) was banned by Israel State Radio.
 The song was later used in the film Free Zone by director Amos Gitai in Natalie Portman's seven-minute crying scene.

 Alberstein is also a proponent of the Yiddish language, both in her recordings and in a video titled "Too Early to Be Quiet, Too Late to Sing", which showcases the works of Yiddish poets.

 Awards

-Alberstein has won the Kinor David (David's Harp) Prize.
+Six of Alberstein's albums have won the Kinor David prize.
 In 1999, she received the Itzik Manger Prize.
 On 28 January 2011, she received the Lifetime Achievement Music Award from the Israel Association of Composers, Authors and Publishers of Musical Works, and holds honorary doctorates from Tel Aviv University and the Weizmann Institute of Science of Israel.
 On 13 May 2018, she was awarded an honorary doctorate in music from Brandeis University.
+In 2022, she received the Israeli Artists' Association Lifetime Achievement Award.